Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 In conclusion, the Java people recommend the following:

-- _use checked exceptions if the program could reasonably be expected to recover_ from the situation in which the exception occurrs.
+- _Use checked exceptions if the program could reasonably be expected to recover_ from the situation in which the exception occurs.

 --

-- ...and _use unchecked exceptions if there would be no good way of programmatically recovering_ from the situation in which the exception occurrs.
+- _Use unchecked exceptions if your program can't recover_ from the situation in which the exception occurs.

 --

-- our focus here is on understanding checked exceptions.
+- We'll focus on understanding checked exceptions.

---

-- we must master the code used to create them, detect when they have occurred, and handle them so our programs do not unnecessarily crash.

 ---